denzii/sinda-cms/README.md

 To run the app locally:

 1. cd into SindaCMS/client
-2. run npm start (will watch your files and update the bundle in wwwroot folder)
+2. run npm start (will watch your files & push bundle in wwwroot folder.
+Works with .net6 hot reload)
 3. double click on SindaCMS.sln in the root folder
 4. run the application through visual studio